hughbarney/atto/README.md

 ## Copying

-  Atto code is released to the public domain. hughbarney AT gmail.com 2016
+  Atto code is released to the public domain. hughbarney AT gmail.com 2017

 ## Acknowledgements
-    Ed Davies for bring Athony's Editor to my attention Anthony Howe for his original codebase
+    Ed Davies for bringing Athony's Editor to my attention Anthony Howe for his original codebase
     Matt Fielding (Magnetic Realms) for providing fixes for multi-byte / wide characters, delete, backspace and cursor position
+    The Infinnovation team for bug fixes to complete.c

 ## References